purhya/career/README.md

 ## Betweens 2018~2019

-A gap year, making a 'white-space' in mind to avoid just being a task-doer and to try to become a thinker.
+A gap year, making a 'white-space' in mind, reading & learning, try to change from a task-doer to a thinker.

-### Reading

-Reading design books, especially design psychology books.